 Performance History: For the period of time from AY2006 to 2008, K-State averaged nearly 1,400 students who were taking courses with the words "global" or "international" in the title.
 The numbers have been trending upwards, but the percentage increase has been declining from 12% to 3%.
-Targets: The target values for the three years of the agreement (AY2010-2012) assumed an 8% increase (in the 3-year average enrollments for the 60 specified courses) from the baseline to the first year, then a 2% increase for the remaining 2 years.
-For 2010, we exceeded the target.
-The percentage growth in 2008-2010 enrollments over the baseline was actually 10.3%.
-The data were gathered from the nearly 60 courses that were originally identified by title as having an international or a global focus.
+Targets: The target values for the three years of the agreement (AY 2010-2012) assumed an 8% increase (in the three year average enrollments for the 60 specified courses) from the baseline to the first year, then a 2% increase for each of the remaining two years.
+For 2010, we exceeded the target, showing a 10.3% increase over the baseline compared to the predicted 8% increase.